MicrosoftDocs/SupportArticles-docs/Office/OfficeExperts/discover-remove-unauthorized-office-windows-kms-hosts.md

 ---
-title: How to discover Office and Windows KMS hosts through DNS and remove unauthorized instances
+title: How to discover Office and Windows KMS hosts and remove unauthorized instances
 description: Describes how to discover Office and Windows KMS hosts through DNS, and how to remove unauthorized KMS hosts.
 author: MaryQiu1987
 manager: ericspli